 Setting up for long-term success

-We run a cash flow analysis and are pleased to report that William and Margaret are well prepared for a comfortable retirement.
-From here, their Retirement Income Solutions advisor continues to manage their overall portfolio and stands ready to provide advice when they retire on how best to draw from their nest egg in the most tax efficient manner; offer guidance on when to start receiving social security and whether to purchase long-term care insurance; and help them with all of the various TIAA, Fidelity and IRA withdrawal forms to get the income flowing.
+We run a cash flow analysis and are pleased to report that William and Margaret are prepared for a comfortable retirement.
+From here, their Retirement Income Solutions advisor continues to manage their overall portfolio and stands ready to provide advice when they retire on how best to draw from their nest egg in the most tax efficient manner; offer guidance on when to start receiving social security and whether to pursue Roth conversions now that their income is low; and help them with all of the various TIAA, Fidelity and IRA withdrawal forms to get the income flowing.

-We will occasionally interact with their CPA and estate planning attorney to help ensure that all of the couple’s other financial professionals are working together to help the Jones family achieve their goals.
+We will periodically interact with their CPA and estate planning attorney to help ensure that all of the couple’s other financial professionals are working together trying to help this family achieve their goals.

-This case study highlights how we coordinate and optimize our clients’ entire financial lives.
+This case study highlights how we coordinate and try to optimize our clients’ entire financial lives.
 We select the investments available to help ensure that every dollar that is invested is placed in the right vehicle, be it a Roth IRA, workplace retirement plan, or after-tax investment account.
-Then at retirement, we advise on the best withdrawal strategy from the various accounts to minimize taxes and maximize the growth of the overall portfolio.
+Then at retirement, we advise on what we believe to be the best withdrawal strategy from the various accounts to help minimize taxes and maximize the growth of the overall portfolio.

 Schedule a free consultation today